oreogunlude/Recruitment-Revolution---Website-Development/README.md

 ## Website Features

 ### Blurry Translucent Header
-I created this blurry transparent header using CSS and it contains a drop-down menu on the far left, Recruiting 2.0's logo in the form of a button that takes users to the home page located at the center and a button to view the teams report at the far right.
+I created this blurry translucent header using CSS and it contains a drop-down menu on the far left, Recruiting 2.0's logo in the form of a button that takes users to the home page located at the center and a button to view the teams report at the far right.
 The header is also responsive and it adpats its appearnce to mobile, tablet and desktop versions.

 | Desktop Version |
 | :------------: |